 - No longer engaging in mental or physical self-care

-If these signs are able to be recognized for what they are and properly addressed before reaching the second stage, a potential relapse can be stopped before it happens.
+If these signs are recognized for what they are and properly addressed before reaching the second stage, a potential relapse can be stopped before it happens.

-Mental: Someone at this point in the relapse process now has the conscious urge to go back to drug use or alcohol use and will begin to struggle with that urge and the desire to remain sober.
-People at this stage are extremely vulnerable, in part because if they do make the decision to use again, very little can be done after that to stop it from happening.
+Someone at this point in the relapse process now has the conscious urge to go back to drug use or alcohol use and will begin to struggle with that urge and the desire to remain sober.
+People at this stage are extremely vulnerable, in part because if they do decide to use again, very little can be done after that to stop it from happening.

 - Lying to their support systems about the fact that they’re thinking about using again

-- Romanticizing past drug use or attempting to retroactively minimize the impact it had
+- Romanticizing past drug use or attempting to retroactively minimize its impact

 - Actively looking for opportunities or reasons for them to relapse

-Physical: This final stage in the relapse process is the part that people generally associate with the word “relapse.”
-If a mental relapse cannot be stopped, the physical stage will follow shortly after, and the individual will lapse back into using drugs or alcohol, breaking their sobriety.
+This final stage in the relapse process is the part that people generally associate with the word “relapse.”
+If a mental relapse cannot be stopped, the physical stage will follow shortly after, and the individual will return to using drugs or alcohol, breaking their sobriety.

 Depending on the substance, intense cravings can return after just one use, increasing the chances that they will transition back into regular substance abuse.
 At this point, the stages of relapse have been completed, and the best thing that can be done for someone is to get them back into treatment as soon as possible.